kabeleh/iDM/README.md

 - The best-fit values can be used to accelerate the reproduction of my MCMC chains.
 Those can be passed on to `MontePython` as a starting value, i.e. your MCMC will then start at the best-fit value right away.
 - The covariance matrices can also be passed to `MontePython`, as initial guess.
 This also accelerates reproduction of my results.

-The Markov chains thesemlves are too big to be stored on GitHub.
+The Markov chains themselves are too big to be stored on GitHub.
 You can find them at [Zenodo](TODO).
 This allows you to directly analyse the chains yourself.

 To comply with FAIR data policy, the following naming scheme is applied to these files:
 ```